3 Reasons to Use 3D Printing For Mass Production

 By implementing 3D printed custom parts into the product, Gillette found a way to respond to demand in real time.
 Production could be expanded or decreased as orders came in, and if demand spikes for a given design, production can instantly shift to match.

-One of the most powerful advantages of SLA 3D printing when creating mass produced customized products is the wide range of printing materials, all of which can be used interchangeably on the same Formlabs machine.
+One of the most powerful advantages of SLA 3D printing when creating mass produced customized products—also known as mass customization—is the wide range of printing materials, all of which can be used interchangeably on the same Formlabs machine.

 While our material library addresses a wide range of engineering and manufacturing applications, sometimes specific applications need something special.
 Formlabs has invested extensively in our material producing capabilities, including a team of scientists that work creating materials for specific applications with varying properties like tear strength, tensile strength, and elongation tailored for your application.
 This enables production of customized 3D printed parts created at scale.